tocco/tocco-docs/framework/modules/entityoperation.rst

 Per default all fields and relations from the detail form plus the relations tabs are considered for merging.
 If a user does not have write access for a relation (or for some related entities) a to-many relation is automatically moved and is not displayed.
+If the moving fails because the current user does not have enough rights to move some related entities (and the relation is not defined as privileged), the user gets the following hint in the summary screen:
+*The following records could not be moved: Salary (2)*.

 There are some simple ``RelationMergeHandler`` implementations such as ``ToManyRelationMergeHandler``, ``ToManyRelationMergeHandler`` or ``PrivilegedRelationMergeHandler`` which process the merging.